csmagnano/ml4bio-workshop/_episodes/05-logit-ann.md

 > It is likely that a combination of genes is required for a mole to be cancerous.
 >
 {: .challenge}

-### Step 3 Test Regularization Strategies

-#### Regularization

-Regularization is used to make sure that our model pays attention only to the important features to avoid overfitting.
-Previously, we talked about the positive and negative effect a feature and its weight can have on the outcome probability.
-As with decision trees and random forests, logistic regression can overfit.
-If we have a complex model with many features, our model might have high variance.
-Regularization can help us decide how many features are too many or too few.
-Regularization does not make models fit better on the training data, but it helps with generalizing the pattern to new data.

-> ## Definition
->
-> Regularization - approaches to make machine learning models less complex in order to reduce overfitting.
->
-> Penalty - a regularization strategy that reduces the importance of certain features by adding a cost to the feature weights, which makes the feature weights smaller.
-{: .callout}

-#### Regularization hyperparameters in the ml4bio software

-The most important hyperparameters in the ml4bio software are:
-- The regularization penalty can be L1 or L2.
-Although it is possible to train a logistic regression classifier without regularization, regularization is always used in the ml4bio software.
-This follows best practices in real applications.
-- C is the inverse of the regularization strength.
-Smaller values of C mean stronger regularization (higher penalties, therefore lower feature weights).

-> ## Software
->
-> Load the `simulated_t_cell/simulated_t_cells_1.csv` data set into the software.
->
-> This data set is engineered specifically to demonstrate the effects of regularization.
-{: .checklist}

-#### L1 regularization

-L1 regularization is also known as Lasso reguralization.

-Recall that $x_1, x_2, ..., x_n$ are the features, and $w_0, w_1, ..., w_n$ are the feature weights.
-Without regularization, the classifier might fit the training data perfectly, giving certain values to each weight that would lead to overfitting.
-This model could be very complex and it would generalize poorly on the future data.

-L1 regularization prevents overfitting by adding a penalty term and mathematically shrinking (decreasing) some weights.
-L1 could shrink the weights of less important features all the way to 0, effectively deleting those weights.
-The corresponding features are then not used at all to make predictions on new data.

-#### L2 Penalty

-L2 regularization is also known as ridge reguralization.
-L2 reguralization makes the weights of less important features to be small values.
-Unlike L1 regularization, L2 regularization does not necessarily shrink the weights to 0.
-The higher the value of C, the smaller the feature weights will be.

-Recall: C is the inverse of regularization strength.
-Smaller values of C will shrink more weights and use fewer features to make the prediction.

-> ## Software
->
-> First, set penalty to ‘L1’.
-> Experiment with C = 0.001, 0.07, 0.1, 0.25, 1.
->
-> Next, set penalty to ‘L2’.
-> Experiment with the same values of C.
-{: .checklist}

-> ## Questions
->
-> What do you observe in the Data Plot?
-For each value of C, which of the two features seem to influence the decision boundary?
->
-> What is the difference between L1 and L2 regularization?
-(Hint: consider C = 0.07)
->
-> How does the decision boundary change as C increases?
-{: .challenge}

-L1 can regularize such that one feature's weight goes to 0.
-We can see the classifier ignores that feature in its decision boundary.

 {% include links.md %}